kevinjbrummer/golang_compiler/README.md

 I had always been interested in the inner workings of programming languages, but the words "interpreter" and "compiler" were just some magic words that made what I type in the text editer turn into a working program.

-I had always been hesitent to approach studying this topic, but one day I was recommended Thorsten Ball's *Writing An Interpreter In Go*.
+I had always been hesitent to approach studying this topic, but one day I was recommended Thorsten Ball's *Writing A Compiler In Go*.

 This repository is for the code I wrote while reading the book and my first step in learning about the inner workings of programming languages.